Leonardo DiCaprio: Activism

-Identified as one of the most active people in the climate change movement, DiCaprio believes global warming is the world's "number-one environmental challenge".
-He received the 2001 Martin Litton Environment Award from Environment Now and the 2003 Entertainment Industry Environmental Leadership Award from Global Green USA.
+An active celebrity in the climate change movement, DiCaprio believes global warming is the world's "number-one environmental challenge".
 Eager to learn about ecology from an early age, he would watch documentaries on rainforest depletion and the loss of species and habitats.
 In 1998, he established the Leonardo DiCaprio Foundation, a non-profit organization devoted to promoting environmental awareness.
 It supports organizations and campaigns committed to ensuring a viable future for planet Earth, and produced the short web documentaries Water Planet and Global Warning.
 The foundation has also funded debt-for-nature swaps.
+By 2018, the foundation had funded more than 200 projects, providing $100 million in support.
 He has been an active supporter of numerous environmental organizations and sat on the board of the World Wildlife Fund and International Fund for Animal Welfare.

 DiCaprio has owned environment-friendly electric-hybrid vehicles.
 His use of private jets and large yachts have been criticized as hypocritical due to their large carbon footprints.
 DiCaprio chaired the national Earth Day celebration in 2000 where he interviewed Bill Clinton and they discussed plans to deal with global warming and the environment.
 He presented at the 2007 American leg of Live Earth.
-In November 2010, DiCaprio donated $1 million to the Wildlife Conservation Society at Russia's Tiger Summit.
+DiCaprio donated $1 million to the Wildlife Conservation Society at Russia's Tiger Summit.
 DiCaprio's persistence in reaching the event after encountering two plane delays caused then Prime Minister Vladimir Putin to describe him as a "muzhik" or "real man".
 In 2013, he organized a benefit fine art auction, "11th Hour", which raised nearly $38.8 million for his foundation.
 In September 2014, United Nations Secretary-General Ban Ki-moon designated DiCaprio as a United Nations Messenger of Peace with a focus on climate change.
-Later that month, he made an opening statement to members of the UN Climate Summit.
+Later that month, he made an opening statement to members of the UN Climate Summit; his speech reached an estimated one billion people worldwide.
 In 2015, he announced his intention to divest from fossil fuels.
 He again spoke at the UN in April 2016 prior to the signing of the Paris Climate Change Agreement.